 Phonetic Skill #5 says, when there are adjacent vowels, the second vowel will be silent making the first vowel long.

 A simple way to help students remember their adjacent vowels is to put two rows of vowels on the board.
 Write them in the order they were taught.
 Then, beginning at the bottom fill in the adjacent vowels.
 The most common ending adjacents are ay, ee, oe, ue, and ie.

 The common middle adjacent vowels are ai, ea, oa, and ui.
 Sometimes they can actually begin a word.
 These will give students a very good way to remember the common adjacent vowel patterns.

-Click here to register for our free Online Workshop and learn more about the 5th Phonetic Skill and other English phonics rules.
+Register for our free online reading workshop to learn more about the 5th Phonetic Skill and other English phonics rules!